gy-0/my-final-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hi, my name is **Yuan Gao**.
-I’m a student of CS at Harbin Engineering University, China.

-Having a solid academic background in Computer Science and research experiences in Natural Language Processing and Image Processing, I want to pursue my studies and research in the areas like AI and Machine Learning.
+Hello, my name is **Yuan Gao**, a Computer Science student at Harbin Engineering University in China.
+I have a solid foundation in CS and have gained valuable experience through my research in the fields of Natural Language Processing and Image Processing.
+I believe that my academic background and hands-on experience will enable me to make meaningful contributions to the field of AI and Machine Learning.

 I’m the kind of person who is always curious about how different things work.
-Unlike *"typical Chinese students"*, I consider myself an energetic, diligent, and creative person with critical thinking, an entrepreneurial spirit, and a broad worldview.
+Unlike *"typical Chinese students"*, I value critical thinking, creativity, and an entrepreneurial spirit, and I strive to apply these qualities to all aspects of my life.

+In my free time, I enjoy reading, traveling, and playing sports.
+I believe that it is important to maintain a well-rounded perspective, and I am always seeking new experiences and learning opportunities.

+I am excited to share my journey and experiences with you, and I hope to inspire you to pursue your passions and reach for their goals.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.